-Generally, if you have an employer and you are injured in the course of your work for that employer, you are covered by workers’ compensation, but this does not mean that obtaining the compensation to which you are entitled is going to be easy.
+Generally, suppose you have an employer, and you are injured in the course of your work for that employer.
+In that case, you are covered by workers’ compensation, but this does not mean that obtaining the compensation you are entitled to will be easy.

 Independent contractors, however, are not eligible to bring a workers’ compensation claim.
-An independent contractor is typically someone who sets his or her own hours and does not have a set salary.
-Also, at tax time, employees receive standard W-2 forms, while independent contractors typically receive a Form-1099.
+An independent contractor typically sets their hours and does not have a salary.
+Also, employees receive standard W-2 forms at tax time, while independent contractors usually receive a Form-1099.